Building Control Training Academy

-Salus Approved Inspectors have invested in the development of a bespoke training academy to fill what is growing gap in industry sector knowledge with the launch of the Building Control Training Academy.
+Salus Registered Building Control Approvers have invested in the development of a bespoke training academy to fill what is growing gap in industry sector knowledge with the launch of the Building Control Training Academy.

 “The primary reason for setting up the academy is to ensure that we have a structured and effective training programme, appropriately supplied for our own team, from trainees through to all technical staff”, explained director, Paul Meadows.